-Investors and donors have been shifting towards impactoriented opportunities (see graph).
+Some Investors and donors have been shifting towards impact-oriented opportunities.
 Donors shift for more accountability and participation.
 Investors seek more impact.
 Blended capital is a hybrid where they operate together, perhaps from the same funder.
-For more than a decade, Spades' management team has implemented impact investments and blended capital, merging equity, debt, and donors even within single funds.

 In such a model, donors do not ever provide profits to investors.
 Instead, increased impact and returns can be created for both donors and investors.
 For example, catalytic first loss capital can draw more investors into a project, expanding the impact of donor funds.
 Alternatively, donors can support parts of a project that do not have financial returns.
 Foundations may seek to invest either out of their endowment corpus or their annual payouts, with investments that may be eligible for returns.